-It was founded on 31 October 1920 in Bombay by N. M. Joshi, Lala Lajpat Rai, and Joseph Baptista.
+It was established in Bombay on 31 October 1920 by N. M. Joshi, Joseph Baptista, and Lala Lajpat Rai.

-Till the eve of Independence, AITUC remained as the representative of the working class with all shades of political forces, ranging from the communists to the liberals, under its umbrella.
+Before the eve of Independence, AITUC remained under its banner as the voice of the working class for all types of political powers, from the Conservatives to the liberals.

-The first split occurred in 1929 when liberals such as Giri, Joshi, and others broke away to form a separate federation over the issue of representation in the Royal Commission on Labour in India.
+The first split happened in 1929 when liberals including Giri, Joshi, and others broke up to form a new coalition on inclusion in India’s Royal Labor Commission.

-The communists and the supporters of the Indian National Congress in the All India Trade Union Congress 1920 (AITUC) wanted to boycott the Commission but the liberals (known as the Rightists) wanted to support it.
+In the All India Trade Union Congress 1920 (AITUC) the socialists and members of the Indian National Congress wanted to boycott the Commission while the moderates (known as the rightists) wanted to support it.

-The Rightists broke away and formed the Indian Federation of Trade Unions (IFTU).
+The Rightists broke free, establishing the Trade Unions Federation of India (IFTU).

-However, they re-joined the AITUC within two years and the IFTU decided to merge with the parent body in 1939.
+Nevertheless, within two years they rejoined AITUC and in 1939 the IFTU agreed to merge with the parent body.

 Click the following links to read more: